janpeuker/awesome-tech-roles/README.md

 - [Six Intersectional Approaches to Improving Your Hiring Process](https://byteboard.dev/blog/six-intersectional-approaches-to-improving-your-hiring-process) - Advertorial for Byteboard who are building an interesting new interview process, but useful research and references on how to make interviews less exclusionary.
 - [Tech Interview Handbook](https://techinterviewhandbook.org/landscape) - The Tech Interview Handbook preface also covers variations of engineering roles and has [OSS contributions](https://github.com/yangshun/tech-interview-handbook).
 - [The XYZ Model](https://www.inc.com/bill-murphy-jr/google-recruiters-say-these-5-resume-tips-including-x-y-z-formula-will-improve-your-odds-of-getting-hired-at-google.html) - The XYZ model used to describe achievements for CV's, Resumes or Career Conversations and Performance Reviews.
-- [The Science Behind Making Software Engineering Interviews Truly Predictive of Job Performance](https://www.qualified.io/blog/posts/truly-predictive-software-engineering-interviews) - Long blog post listing research on biases and advantages of structured interviews
+- [The Science Behind Making Software Engineering Interviews Truly Predictive of Job Performance](https://www.qualified.io/blog/posts/truly-predictive-software-engineering-interviews) - Long blog post listing research on biases and advantages of structured interviews.

 ## Role Descriptions